Q: Is chiropractic safe?

 In addition to birth trauma just think about how many times a child will fall as they learn to walk…or think about how many times a toddler hits their head as they learn to master their bodies.
 Many mothers in our practice have noticed a connection between their children getting adjusted and a decrease in colds, or irritability.
 While others have reported that after adjustments their children breathe easier, poop more frequently, are less colicky or sleep through the night.
 Keep in mind that those are the results that can be observed after the child has been adjusted.
 There are also the unobserved results and benefits of turning the child’s life back on soon after birth.
 It will allow them to develop without nervous system interference, and express their full potential as the Creator intended.

-Dr. Cyriacks has two children of his own that he has adjusted since the day they were born.
+Dr. Cyriacks has three children of his own that he has adjusted since the day they were born.

 Q: What will happen during my first visit?

 A: When you arrive at the Teaneck office you will be greeted, and given a set of forms to fill out.
-These forms include a case history, Patient Confidentiality, Signature on File, Informed Consent, and an understanding of financial responsibility form.
-Then you will be taken into the treatment room with Dr. Cyriacks where you will discuss your case, and history at length also discussing the risks that may be involved.
+Then you will be taken into the treatment room with Dr. Cyriacks where you will discuss your case, and history at length.
 It is at this time that he will decide if your condition is a chiropractic case, or whether a referral to a specialist would be more appropriate.
 If your case would benefit from chiropractic care he will conduct a thorough physical exam on you, focusing on the Vertebral Subluxation Complex and associated biomechanical dysfunction.
-If possible Dr. Cyriacks will discuss the results of your exam immediately after the testing is complete rather than sending you home and making you wait.
-This is done primarily to put the patient at ease, realizing the anxiety many patients feel after suffering from pain or dysfunction for a period of time.
-Depending on the results and the information collected from the history treatment may begin on this visit.
+An orientation will be provided as chiropractic is one of the most misunderstood healing philosophies in the world.
+You will then schedule your next visit for a report of findings, and first adjustment.
+The doctor will review your history and exam findings and decide on the appropriate treatment recommendations for you.
 However, if there are positive findings that indicate the possibility of a deeper problem Dr. Cyriacks will require further studies such as x-ray, MRI, CT scans, or blood work.
 Occasionally after examination the determination is made to refer to another specialist.
-Therefore no treatment will be given in this case.
 A follow-up visit will be scheduled until the information needed is received, and you will be given instructions on how to make yourself more comfortable until you return.

 Q: Does the doctor take x-rays in the office?